 Why does the air dry out?

-- Adding a humidifier can help ease skin irritations and dry skin.
+- Adding a humidifier can help alleviate skin irritations and dry skin.

 - Keeping humidity levels in check can save you from having to spend money on damaged furniture, flooring and paint.

-- Reduce the occurrence of shocks from static electricity in your home.
+- Reduce the static electricity in your home.